polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 ## Attach a UI

 You can tell a lot about your node by watching the output it produces in your terminal.
-There is also a nice graphical user interface known as the Polkadot-JS Apps, or just "Apps" for short.
+There is also a nice graphical user interface called Polkadot-JS Apps, or just "Apps" for short.

 In your web browser, navigate to [https://polkadot.js.org/apps/#/settings?rpc=ws://127.0.0.1:9945](https://polkadot.js.org/apps/#/settings?rpc=ws://127.0.0.1:9945).

-> Some browsers, notably Firefox, will not connect to a local node from an https website.
+> Some browsers, notably Firefox, will not connect to a local node from a https website.
 An easy
 > work around is to try another browser, like Chromium.
-Another option is to
+Alternatively
 > [host this interface locally](https://github.com/polkadot-js/apps#development).

 The link provided above includes the `rpc` URL parameter, which instructs the Apps UI to connect to